 In the late 1980s, a young actress named Rebecca Lucile Schaeffer was struggling to find her big break in show business.
 Born in 1967, the only child of a psychologist and a writer, Rebecca was sleek, svelte and beautiful.
-Her beauty landed her on the cover of Seventeen magazine.
+A beauty that would land her on the cover of Seventeen magazine.

 She was at the beginning of a promising career as an actress when an unemployed Tucson, Ariz., fast-food worker, who had developed an obsession, struck her down in 1989.